sentioxyz/iota/external-crates/move/tooling/prettier-move/CONTRIBUTING.md

 # Contributing

-If you decide to contribute to this project, please choose the scope of your contribution (e.g., implement formatting for structs) and file an issue in the Sui [repository](https://github.com/MystenLabs/sui) describing the work you plan to do, and wait for a response from a core team member so that we can avoid duplication of efforts.
+If you decide to contribute to this project, please choose the scope of your contribution (e.g., implement formatting for structs) and file an issue in the IOTA [repository](https://github.com/iotaledger/iota) describing the work you plan to do, and wait for a response from a core team member so that we can avoid duplication of efforts.

 Please make sure that the code you add is well documented and that you add relevant tests - please